Cage football: Clubs recreate spirit of the streets

-Dave Adams, who was Head of Academy Coaching at Swansea before becoming first-team coach at Middlesbrough last year, tells TGG: “With EPPP, everything was becoming formalised, monitored, audited.
+Dave Adams, a former Head of Academy Coaching at Swansea City and first-team coach at Middlesbrough, tells TGG: “With EPPP, everything was becoming formalised, monitored, audited.
 A lot of the academies are trying to go back to the spirit of street football.

 “One day a week at Swansea we’d get the nine to 12 year olds together in our indoor barn and have a mini tournament.
 It was a mix of ages and they’d be in charge of it, making the rules up.

 “In a small area you have to move your feet quickly, control the ball as it bounces off the wall, do things off the cuff.
 I definitely like the principle of cage football.”

-Recently, the Guardian reported that 14% of the English-born players in the Premier League came from within a 10-mile radius in south London.
-These are players like Wilfed Zaha, Nathaniel Clyne, Jordon Ibe and Victor Moses, who played on the fenced-in astroturf pitches of the council estates and leisure centres.
+A few years ago, the Guardian reported that 14% of the English-born players in the Premier League came from within a 10-mile radius in south London.
+Players like Wilfed Zaha, Nathaniel Clyne, Jordon Ibe and Victor Moses, who played on the fenced-in astroturf pitches of the council estates and leisure centres.

-These are bigger versions of Cockram’s cage.
-Again, music plays from the sidelines and crowds gather to applaud moments of audacity and skill.
-It's a long way from the sanitised environment of the Academies and the "factory-produced" players that Richard Dunne has described.
+These were essentially bigger versions of Cockram’s cage, with music again playing from the sidelines and crowds gathering to applaud moments of audacity and skill.
+It's a long way from the sanitised environment of the Academies and the "factory-produced" players Richard Dunne has described.

 Cockram says these are environments that emphasise the individual, when a lot of Academies have been too concerned with team play.

 When he was assistant manager of Sao Paolo, before returning to Melwood, he said: “Here (in Brazil) every player has a trick and the ability to play one v one.
 I don’t believe in saying there’s no ‘i’ in team.
 There are 11 individuals in a side and I think it’s more about fuelling the individual than tactics.”